 Many individuals and families living in Raleigh, NC, regularly struggle with food insecurity.
 As of 2014, nearly 14% (approximately 132,000) of the city’s residents were food insecure, a number that’s undoubtedly risen due to its growing population and the ongoing effects of COVID-19.
 According to data compiled by the USDA, Southeast Raleigh in particular is home to a disproportionate number of households that lack reliable transportation.
 The residents of these same households also live in food deserts, meaning they reside a significant distance from the nearest supermarket or grocery store.

-We also regularly provide free support services to help meet all the needs of the kids and families we serve, including in such areas as housing, employment, addiction recovery, and education.
+Most importantly, through the efforts of our dedicated social work team, we provide free support services to help meet all the needs of the kids and families we serve, including in such areas as housing, employment, addiction recovery, and education.

 Here's how we're doing it: